loopccoew/Buffer-6.0/Team 104- Skin Disease Analysis/readme.md

-🧠 Skin Disease Analyzer & Severity Predictor using Custom Data Structures 🩺 Overview This project is a hybrid intelligence system for analyzing skin disease images, assessing severity, and recommending treatments.
+🧠 **Skin Disease Analyzer & Severity Predictor using Custom Data Structures** 🩺 Overview: This project is a hybrid intelligence system for analyzing skin disease images, assessing severity, and recommending treatments.
 It is uniquely designed using custom-built data structures that integrate trees, graphs, tries, hash maps, and lists — tailored to optimize medical image analysis, data retrieval, and adaptive decision-making.

 🔍 Key Features Multi-scale lesion detection via a hybrid Segment Tree and Quadtree.